less-lab-uva/s3c/README.md

 Finally, even with the considerations identified above, the choice of SGG and its configuration should be validated with respect to the AV system and dataset in use to ensure compatibility and maximize the utility of S<sup>3</sup>C.

 # :star: Pseudocode for Approach
+In Section 3.2 we present several mathematical formalisms for the approach to generate, abstract, cluster, and compute coverage in the pipeline for S<sup>3</sup>C.
+The code used to perform the study is available in `/pipeline/` and [this README](/approach/README.md) contains pseudocode algorithm descriptions for each stage of the pipeline.

 # :star: Random Baseline
 The random baseline is computed in `carla/parse_clusters_carla.py` in the `compute_true_random` when invoked with the `carla_abstract` abstraction.